 Where a number of oil products are carried, the more complex pumping arrangements require two and in some cases three pump rooms to be fitted.
 One may be fitted aft adjacent to the machinery space, a second amidships, and where a third pump room is pro- vided this is forward.
 On many older tankers the piping was often arranged on the 'ring main' system to provide flexibility of pumping conditions.
 To obtain the optimum number of different pumping combinations in modern multi-product carriers the tanks may be fitted with individual suction lines.

-1.3 Tank arrangement, pipeline system and tank venting arrangement
+1.3 Tank construction and arrangement